ahetrick/databank/README.md

 # Databank

-Illinois Data Bank institutional data repository
+Databank is the Ruby on Rails web application component of Illinois Data Bank, which is a public access repository for research data from the University of Illinois at Urbana-Champaign.

 ## Installing